Shane-Bath/Hangman/README.md

 * Title page and end page made from Ascii art
 * Hangman Ascii character
 * Store guesses
-* Adding words to the spreadsheet from the game.

 ## Design
 I began setting out the design of the game with a handwritten note.
 Going through basic function and rules of the game.
 I then used Lucidchart to create a flow chart of the game.